Learn about Savio

 How to set up the Shortcut integration

 First, we’ll connect Savio to Shortcut using Shortcut’s API.
-Next, we’ll set up a webhook so that when a story’s status changes in Shortcut, it’ll also be changed in Savio.
+Next, we’ll set up a webhook so that when a story’s or epic’s status changes in Shortcut, it’ll also be changed in Savio.

 Connect Savio to using Shortcut’s API